 Joan MacLeod is the recipient of two Chalmers Canadian Play Awards and the Governor General’s Award.
 All of her plays have been produced extensively.

 The Shape of a Girl has been touring since its premiere five years ago, first in English and now in French and has been translated into six languages.
 In 2005 it toured the U.S.A. for six months including a two week run in New York City.
 Joan also writes poetry, prose and for television.

 Joan is the mother of Ana Celeste who was born in 1995.
 Her husband, Bill Loach, is a surveyor and avid sailor.
 They met on Bowen Island where they lived for ten years before moving to Victoria so that Joan could take a position as Assistant Professor of Writing with the University there.
 The MacLeod/Loach family is also comprised of one yellow lab, two gray cats and too many fish.

-All American Speakers is a speakers bureau and booking agency providing information on booking Joan McLeod for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Joan McLeod speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Joan McLeod for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Joan McLeod speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Joan McLeod, an inspirational motivational speaker. bio for Joan McLeod agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Joan McLeod